Josh-Tracy/Kubernetes-Home-Lab/roles/configure_hosts/README.md

 Manual Commands to match this playbook
 -------------
-These assume you'r running sudo.
+These assume you're running sudo.
 The hostname, hosts file, and user will all need to be done on each machine you want them on.

 To set a hostname:
 - hostnamectl set-hostname